mmnaseri/cs-review/README.md

 From the esteemed Introduction to Algorithms book by Cormen, Leiserson, Rivest, and Stein:

-  * Chapters 1-12: these are implemented and (hopefully) well tested.
+  * Chapters 1-15: these are implemented and (hopefully) well tested.
 Chapter 3 is missing, since it didn't have anything directly algorithm- or data structure-related.
+There are several as-of-yet untested classes that need verification

 The Tests
 ---------